AMTA Hawaii Chapter Calendar

 Muscle-Specific Deep Tissue Techniques for the Torso (Iliopsoas, Diaphragm, and Paraspinals) – 8 CE

 Hours.
-In the morning, you will learn specific, potent, and effective Deep Tissue techniques to release the iliopsoas, diaphragm, QL, lower multifidus, and the lumbodorsal fascia.
+In the morning, you will learn specific, potent, and effective Deep Tissue techniques to release the lower torso, and the lumbodorsal fascia.
 These are straightforward, muscle-specific techniques that can be immediately applied in practice, often with profound results.
 There will be a concise and insightful anatomy review of these structures and the functional relationships between them.
 We will also focus on correct placement and proper use of fingers, knuckles, and elbows for optimal results.
 In the afternoon we will focus on some muscle-specific Deep Tissue techniques for the Paraspinals (erector spinae and transversospinalis) that are different from but complementary to what you learned in massage school or elsewhere.
 Graduates of this class have reported were able to apply the techniques in their practices right away

 Muscle-Specific Deep Tissue Techniques for the Posterior, Lateral and Anterior Neck – 8 CE hours